benjaminmoon/benjaminmoon.github.io/_palaeomap/04-gplates-web-service.md

 title: GPlates Web Service
 ---

+GPlates Web Service (GWS) provides and API to download polygon outlines and do coordinate transformations.

 ### Downloading from GWS

 GWS can reconstruct the locations of points, coastlines, plates, paths, and features back into the past (<https://github.com/GPlates/gplates_web_service_doc/wiki>).
 It can also use a variety of different reconstructions.
 Most relevant is perhaps the Golonka (2007) model, which is often used for palaeocoordinate reconstruction in the Palaeobiology Database (PBDB).